 When you tell people that you’re going to run your own agency or consultancy, it carves into their mind that you are going to rent out an office space and hire a bunch of employees.
 More often than not, that is the worst decision you can make.
 If you’re like 99% of the population, chances are you have bills that need to be paid.
 If you want to get started and grow, you are going to have to make sure you can personally survive first.

 When building a successful agency, it’s key to be highly skilled at what the agency does first.
 Managing the accounts yourself for a period of time allows you to not only refine these skills but it makes finding talented help a lot easier because you understand the skills and knowledge necessary for the job.

 You also have to understand what the cost of that help means to you financially.
 What’s your client churn rate?
 Average customer lifetime value?
 How do you acquire new clients?
-Hiring an employee is going to throw in an additional layer of complexity to all of that.
+Hiring and training a new employee is going to throw in an additional layer of complexity to all of that.